-Tunisian crochet is a unique niche of crochet that combines some of the techniques of the craft with other techniques from knitting.
+Tunisian crochet is a unique subset of crochet that combines some crochet techniques coupled with techniques from knitting.
 The main difference is that you use a longer hook and work with more loops on the hook at one time.
-This allows you to create different types of stitches than are found in traditional crochet.
+This allows you to create different types of stitches than those found in traditional crochet.
 There are a few basic Tunisian crochet stitches that a beginner should learn to gain mastery in the technique.
-This guide introduces you to those basic stitches, which... include Tunisian Simple Stitch and Tunisian Knit Stitch.
+This guide introduces you to those basic stitches, which include...
+Tunisian Simple Stitch and Tunisian Knit Stitch.

 01 of 07

 All Tunisian crochet stitches have a couple of things in common that distinguish them from the other kinds of crochet stitches you might be familiar with.
 The two major differences are the type of hood used and that each row is worked twice.